-June 2021 - Further simplification and clarification of DOT Regulations

-- No registration is required - No bank guarantees are required - Allows connectivity via any WAN technology including MPLS, SD-WAN, etc..
-Including voice traffic - Allows agent connectivity to OSP's via any broadband technology (Wireless, etc..) but still requires VPN to OSP Centre - Internet can be obtained from any TSP and shared between OSP's (centralized) - Non-voice entities are no longer regulated by the DOT (non-voice BPO's) - OSP's need to self-regulate and no longer report to the DOT regularly.
-Routine inspections will no longer occur. - Shared infrastructure is allowed. - Foreign EPABX is allowed CDR and toll-bypass requirements are still enforced - Third-party hosting and TSP hosting is allowed - No restrictions on interconnectivity - No restrictions on voice interconnectivity for internal communication - Added the requirement of MAC-ID to UDR's maintained the requirement for tamper proof CDR copy at an OSP Centre with IST timestamps and must be maintained for 1 year

-September 2021 - TSP changes

-- Significant relaxation of financial requirements TSP requirements including allowing 100% FDI (Foreign Direct Investment), bank guarantees reduced by 80%, and more - These changes are currently being reviewed but create an environment for increased competition and reduced costs for India Telecom Operators
+- > June 2021 Further simplification and clarification of DOT Regulations - No registration is required - No bank guarantees are required - > For India-based agents utilizing a PBX within India, any technology, including the internet can be utilized for work-from-home/work-from-anywhere agents. - For foreign PBX solutions (outside of India), agents must still be connected via private connectivity, such as vpn, to the OSP Center/office with traffic from the OSP Center/Office routed via private connectivity such as MPLS/IPLC, AWS Direct Connect, etc.. - Internet can be obtained from any TSP and shared between OSP's (centralized) - Non-voice entities are no longer regulated by the DOT (non-voice BPO's) - > OSP's need to self-regulate and no longer report to the DOT regularly.
+Routine inspections will no longer occur. - Shared infrastructure is allowed. - > Foreign EPABX is allowed CDRs and toll-bypass requirements are still enforced - Third-party hosting and TSP hosting is allowed - No restrictions on interconnectivity - ➤ No restrictions on voice interconnectivity for internal communication - Added the requirement of MAC-ID to UDR's maintained the requirement for tamper proof CDRs copy at an OSP Centre with IST timestamps and must be maintained for 1 year - September 2021 TSP changes - > Significant relaxation of financial requirements TSP requirements including allowing 100% FDI (Foreign Direct Investment), bank guarantees reduced by 80%, and more - > These changes are currently being reviewed but create an environment for increased competition and reduced costs for India Telecom